scandum/binary_search/README.md

 Stability
 ---------

 All the implementations in binary_search.c should be stable.
 If you search an array containing the elements `[1][4][7][7][7][9]` and you search for the number `7`, it should return the right most index.
-This is needed if you want to use a binary search in a stable sorting algorithm, and the binary search being stable shouldn't slow down performance.
+This is needed if you want to use a binary search in a stable sorting algorithm.
+The binary search being stable shouldn't notably slow down performance.

 Zero length array
 -----------------